 Numerous meetings during the ensuing year culminated in two formal organizational meetings held during late 1984 at the historic Fourth Avenue YMCA.
 Almost every black lawyer in Birmingham, including the late Arthur D. Shores, Judge David Barnes, Birmingham City Attorney James K. Baker, Philander Butler, Connie Parsons, and Henry “Hank” Thompson, attended the first meeting during which the body unanimously approved the formation of the Magic City Bar Association, Inc.

 There were nine individuals that signed the articles of incorporation in November 1984: Hon.
 Eric Fancher, Sam Fisher, Robert Jones, Hon.
 Edward May, Earnest Pugh, Marvin Stewart, David Sullivan, the Hon.
 Eugene Verin, and W.L.
 Williams Jr. During 1985 the Association’s membership exceeded networking expectations while at the same time forging alliances in the black community.
-These early efforts culminated with a highly successful annual banquet which featured civil rights icon Julian Bond as the guest speaker.
+These early efforts culminated with a highly successful annual banquet chaired by Deborah Byrd Walker.
+The Keynote speaker was civil rights icon Julian Bond.
+Attorney Walker later became the first female president of the Magic City Bar Association.

 In 1989, under the presidency of Attorney Clyde Jones, a decision was made to collect $100 from each member of the Magic City Bar Association to provide scholarships to law students attending Cumberland, Alabama School of Law and Miles School of Law.